aptible/www/src/markdown/legal/terms-of-service.md

 In this Agreement:

 - **"Aptible,"** **"we,"** and **"us"** means Aptible Inc.
-- The **"Services"** means the Aptible services, including Enclave, Gridiron, and any other platforms, APIs, interfaces, related web sites, networks, embeddable widgets, downloadable software, and other services we provide.
+- The **"Services"** means the Aptible services, including Aptible Deploy, Gridiron, and any other platforms, APIs, interfaces, related web sites, networks, embeddable widgets, downloadable software, and other services we provide.
 - Section 22 contains more defined terms.

 #### Summary